 It is difficult to read the accounts of Paul’s missionary journeys and not to become aware that the apostle has to deal with tribulation (cf. Acts 9:16) in the form of both (sinful) persecution and the afflictions stemming from nature.
 On the one hand, he suffers at the hands of human enemies, on the other he has to overcome the trials imposed on him by nature (Gen. 1:26,28, e.g. Acts 27; 2 Cor.
 6:4f., etc., cf. Jonah).

 It should also be noted that both Job and Jeremiah, who suffered much from both natural disaster and human hostility, wished they had remained in their mother’s womb which recapitulated for them the idyllic Garden of Eden.
 But there was no going back (Gen. 3:24, cf. John 3:4).
 Birth into the present world meant seeing toil and trouble (Job 5:6f.; 7:1; 14:1ff., etc.) as Jesus did, even though they had never like Adam sinned (cf. Dt.
 1:39).
 Yet it was nonetheless like a curse (Job 3:1ff.,20; Jer.
 20:14-18).
-To generalize, Job suffered mainly from the natural world and Jeremiah from persecution.
-(17* See further my Job And Romans 8:18-25.)
+To generalize, Job suffered mainly from the natural world, though his comforters were less than helpful, and Jeremiah from persecution.
+(18* See further my Job And Romans 8:18-25.)
 We do well when studying Scripture to realize that corruption can be both moral and physical.
 Perhaps we can learn more from Ecclesiastes than we normally do.
 After all, we usually view it through ‘Augustinian’ eyes.

-But the difference between sin and nature is also brought out on the linguistic level by the word ‘ananke’, denoting necessity (18* Vine, p.176.)
-It refers to things that must be like distress and affliction quite unrelated to sin.
+But the difference between sin and nature is also brought out on the linguistic level by the word ‘ananke’, denoting necessity (19* Vine, p.176.)
+It refers to things like distress and affliction that must be, that is, naturally necessary, quite unrelated to sin.
 They are nonetheless integral to the will and purpose of God who tests us not merely by law (Dt.
 8:2,16) but by natural events (Job; Ecclesiastes; Acts 14:22; James 1:12, etc.).
 Thus it is stressed that Jesus alone overcame the world, the flesh and the devil in the flesh (Rom.
 8:3; Heb.
 2:14f.; John 16:33; Heb.
 2:9; 1 John 2:15-17).

 Then there is the difference between (im)mortality and (in)corruption often ignored in the EVV (e.g. Rom.
 1:23; 2:7).
 While Jesus as incarnate was in contrast to his Father both mortal (he died) and perishable (like creation he grew older), by keeping the law he brought to light both the immortality and incorruption or imperishability that were his Father’s attributes (2 Tim.
 1:10; 1 Cor.
 15:53).